Auto Insurance

 250/500 Policy $250,000 $500,000 High-net-worth riders or those in high-density metro areas

-Riders often underestimate the total financial exposure of an uninsured accident.
-Between emergency medical costs, legal fees, and property damage settlements, the out-of-pocket liability from even a moderate collision can easily exceed $50,000 — an amount that would devastate most household budgets,
+The National Association of Insurance Commissioners (NAIC) has documented that the total financial exposure from an uninsured at-fault accident, factoring in emergency medical costs, legal fees, and property damage settlements, can easily exceed $50,000 from even a moderate collision, an amount that would strain most household budgets severely.

-Motorcycle insurance is affordable, especially for young adults.
-The reason is that claims are usually smaller for motorcyclists than anyone who drives cars or trucks.
+Motorcycle insurance tends to be affordable, especially for younger adults.
+Claims are generally smaller for motorcyclists than for car or truck drivers.
 A report from ValuePenguin’s motorcycle insurance cost study found that the national average annual motorcycle insurance premium is significantly lower than comparable auto insurance premiums, largely because motorcycles represent lower property damage liability on average in multi-vehicle accidents.

-Many insurances offer motorists annual rates in several states below three hundred dollars.
+Many insurers offer annual rates in several states below $300.

-Customizable policies make many motorcycle insurance companies a good deal for most motorcycle riders.
-Also, roadside assistance is available if you need them.
+Customizable policies make many motorcycle insurance providers a solid value for most riders.
+Roadside assistance is also available as an add-on through most carriers.

 Frequently Asked Questions